Venom: Killer and cure

 Exhibition highlights include:

-- see the head of a gaboon viper, the species with the biggest known venomous fangs
+- the head of a gaboon viper, the species with the biggest known venomous fangs

-- meet the insects with some of the most painful venoms known to science
+- the insects with some of the most painful venoms known to science

-- see the enchanting flower urchin, whose venom can cause temporary muscular paralysis in humans
+- the enchanting flower urchin, whose venom can cause temporary muscular paralysis in humans

-- learn about the box jellyfish, whose embrace can kill humans in under five minutes
+- the box jellyfish, whose embrace can kill humans in under five minutes

-- hear from scientists whose ideas represent the cutting edge of venom research and its use in modern medicine
+- scientists whose ideas represent the cutting edge of venom research and its use in modern medicine

 Dr Ronald Jenner, venom evolution expert at the Museum, says, 'Venom pervades the natural and human world everywhere on Earth and not always in the way you might expect.
 There are ants with venoms stronger than cobras, and other venomous predators are regularly served up in seafood dinners.'